Nigel Griggs: Biography

 In 1996, when Crowded House split up and released their greatest hits album Recurring Dream, frontman Neil Finn approached Griggs to put together a collection of the band's greatest live performances, to append selected copies of Recurring Dream.

 In 2002, Griggs released a solo album, Sleeper, through the Split Enz fanclub, Frenz of the Enz.

-Griggs has participated in most of Split Enz's reunions.
+Griggs has participated in most of Split Enz's reunions, but is not part of their 2026 reunion tour.